Athens' Golden Age and the Delian League

 The new league was named after the island of Delos in the Aegean Sea, which was where the league's treasury was initially kept.

 Each state contributed ships and soldiers to the league's defence.
-The league had a common goal: to share resources and military knowledge to protect each other from Persian aggression.
+This coalition had a common goal: to share resources and military knowledge to protect each other from Persian aggression.

 Athens was considered to be the leading city-state of the new alliance since it had a large and experienced naval force, which held a strong reputation after its victory at the Battle of Salamis.